ethstorage/pm/dev-guide.md

 #### Set Environment Variables

-Prepare your environment by setting necessary variables like below.
-Replace the placeholders with the RPC endpoints prepared in [this step](#prepare-rpc-endpoints).
+Prepare your environment by setting necessary variables as follows.
+Replace placeholders with your RPC endpoints as outlined in [this step](#prepare-rpc-endpoints).

 ```bash
 export ENABLE_KURTOSIS=true